Waste Disposal Fees & FAQs

 Frequently asked questions

-Logan residents can show their driver’s licence (or other paperwork showing their residential address) to the Waste Transfer Station Operator on arrival.
+Logan ratepayers and residents must show their driver’s licence to the Waste Transfer Station Operator on arrival.

 Those who live outside Logan are welcome to use our facilities as well.